Living in north-east Spain

 The area which runs along the Eastern coast of Spain from the French border to just below the pretty seaside town of Sant Feliu de Guixols is called Empordà and is divided into two – Alt Empordà (high Empordà) and Baix Empordà (Low Empordà) – which refer to the geography rather than anything else – and there is a noticeable difference in the landscape of north and south.

-This region has a beautiful coastline, with little bays and creeks nestling below steep rocky hills and also a few larger beaches which attract locals and foreigners alike.
-There is a pathway (Camí de Ronda), which runs along most of the coast under pine trees and other Mediterranean vegetation, which offers stunning views.
+This region has a beautiful coastline, with little bays and creeks nestling below steep rocky hills.
+There’s also a few larger beaches which attract locals and foreigners alike.
+There’s a pathway (Camí de Ronda), which runs along most of the coast under pine trees and other Mediterranean vegetation, which offers stunning views.
 The region has many different towns and villages along the coast, each with its own identity and atmosphere.

 Surrounded by history

-Inland, there are myriad medieval villages, where you can step into the past and enjoy traffic free streets, or wander through the quiet countryside – still never very far from the sea.
-History is all around you, as the Greeks, Romans, Vikings and French have all occupied this area at some time or another.
-Bearing witness to this are several important archaeological sites, the best known being the ruins at Empúries near L’Escala, where you have two ancient cities side by side, both Greek and Roman.
+Inland, there are myriad medieval villages.
+Here you can step into the past and enjoy traffic free streets, or wander through the quiet countryside.
+History abounds, as the Greeks, Romans, Vikings and French have all occupied this area at some time or another.
+Bearing witness to this are several important archaeological sites.
+The best known being the ruins at Empúries near L’Escala, where you have two ancient cities side by side.
 The town of Castelló d’Empuries is a delightful place, at one time the most important in the region.

 L’Escala in the north and Palamòs in the south are large towns where fish is landed daily and where they hold fish auctions by the quayside.
 These days, everything is electronic and businesses can bid over the internet.
 The region has a wonderful selection of fresh fish and seafood, but also excellent quality meats, vegetables and fruit.
 Most towns have daily markets, where you can buy all of these, along with free range eggs.